Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Results

 \subsection{Long term behaviour of the luminosity}

-In order to better characterize the time evolution of the neutrino luminosity in the long term, we fit the data of a subset of simulations to a modified decaying exponential.
-We focus on \ac{LL} remnants and only select simulations that extend further than \unit[20]{ms} after merger, for a total of 10 simulations that last between 40 and \unit[110]{ms}.
-We choose the simple model:
+In order to better characterise the time evolution of the neutrino luminosity over longer time scales, we focus on \ac{LL} remnants and only select simulations that extend further than \unit[20]{ms} after merger, for a total of 10 simulations that last between 40 and \unit[110]{ms}.
+We choose the simple model

-where $L_{0,\nu}$, $\alpha_{\nu}\geq0$ and $\beta_{\nu}>0$ are fitting constants, and fit it to the neutrino luminosity curves, starting from the time at which all neutrino flavours monotonically decrease until the end of the simulation.
-Eq.~\eqref{eq:long_term_exp} is simply an exponential decay, augmented by the $\alpha$-dependent term which allows for deviations from a purely decaying exponential at early times.
+and fit $L_{0,\nu}$, $\alpha_{\nu}\geq0$ and $\beta_{\nu}>0$ to the neutrino luminosity curves, starting from the time at which all neutrino flavours monotonically decrease until the end of the simulation.
+Eq.~\eqref{eq:long_term_exp} is an exponential decay, augmented by a term which allows for deviations from a purely decaying exponential at early times.

-To measure the goodness of the fit, we first calculate the residuals between the actual luminosities and the fitted ones.
-We observe that the residuals can vary by up to 15\% for heavy lepton neutrinos, and up to 10\% for electron and antielectron neutrinos.
-We also observe that the largest residuals are observed at early times, when the luminosity is still characterized by small residual oscillations, around the transition to the decaying phase.
-We also estimate the coefficient of determination $R^2$ for all the models and the three neutrino species.
-In all the considered cases, its value is very close to $1.0$, spanning from $0.93$ for the heavy lepton neutrinos up to $0.99$ for the electron neutrinos and antineutrinos.
-As it clearly appears from the values of $R^2$ and of the residuals, Eq.~\eqref{eq:long_term_exp} is a good description of the long term evolution of neutrino luminosity.
+The relative residuals between the data and the fit vary by up to 15\% for heavy lepton neutrinos, and up to 10\% for other flavours.
+We also observe that the largest residuals are observed at early times, when the luminosity is still characterised by residual oscillations.
+We also compute the coefficient of determination $R^2$, which equals $\sim0.93$ for heavy lepton neutrinos and $\sim0.99$ for the other two flavours.
+We conclude that Eq.~\eqref{eq:long_term_exp} is a good description of the long term evolution of neutrino luminosities.